AnchyDev/vMake/.github/README.md

 # vMake
-vMake is an item creator / item_template management tool for vMaNGOS built on top of ASP.NET Core Razor Pages.
+vMake is an item creator / item_template management tool for vMaNGOS built on top of ASP.NET Blazor + Electron.NET.

 This repo is in heavy development and is not ready for production usage.